josepraveen/free_monthly_learning_resources/resources/readme.md

+#### Share this github repository on Facebook and Twitter.
+Follow me on [LinkedIn](https://www.linkedin.com/posts/activity-6930716295428526080-uozO) for the most recent updates.

 May 2022
 -------------------------------------

-## DISCLAIMER: please read the privacy policy, T&C of below the mentioned websites.
+# DISCLAIMER: Please review the privacy policies, terms and conditions of the websites listed below.

-#### Share this github repository in your linkedin and twitter.
-For latest updates, do follow me in [linkedin]( https://www.linkedin.com/posts/activity-6930716295428526080-uozO).

 ### ITProTv Azure Free Weekend https://twitter.com/ITProTV/status/1524841959449411584